GioF71/upmpdcli-docker/README.md

 ```

 The tokens will be very long strings.
 Those values must be used in your docker-compose file, or, even better, through the separate `.env` file.
+With the latest (0.0.8 tagged on 2023-10-10 as latest-tidal) version of the plugin, you can entirely skip the 4 variables listed a few lines above.
+If you do so, be sure to monitor the container logs, and follow the Tidal link that will be presented.
+After you will have granted authorization to the application, the plugin will store a `credentials.json` file in the plugin cache directory.
+So be sure to use the `/cache` volume, or the credentials won't survire if the container is removed and created again.
 Never share the tokens on the internet (and also on public git repositories).

 ## Usage examples